 Additionally, a mastering engineer will be far more likely to offer the ability to make changes to a master after the first pass, giving you more freedom in getting the sound you’re after.
 You can read more about algorithm-based online mastering services here.

 If you’re unsure, you’re more than welcome to request a free mastering sample, and compare the services yourself.

-Depending on the complexity, mastering projects turnaround time is generally 48 hrs for singles and 3 to 7 days for EP/Albums after project confirmation.
+Depending on the complexity, mastering projects' turnaround time is generally less than 72 hrs for singles and 3 to 7 days for EP/Albums after project confirmation.